You may avoid medications by making simple changes

 By David Dunaief, M.D.

-GERD, also known as reflux, affects as much as 40 percent of the U.S. population (1).
-Reflux disease typically results in symptoms of heartburn and regurgitation brought on by stomach contents going backward up the esophagus.
+Reflux typically results in symptoms of heartburn and regurgitation, with stomach contents going backward up the esophagus.
 For some reason, the lower esophageal sphincter, the valve between the stomach and esophagus, inappropriately relaxes.
 No one is quite sure why it happens with some people and not others.
-Of course, a portion of reflux is physiologic (normal functioning), especially after a meal (2).
+Of course, a portion of reflux is physiologic (normal functioning), especially after a meal (1).
+As such, it typically doesn’t require medical treatment.

 GERD risk factors are diverse.
 They range from lifestyle — obesity, smoking cigarettes and diet — to medications, like calcium channel blockers and antihistamines.
 Other medical conditions, like hiatal hernia and pregnancy, also contribute (3).
 Diet issues include triggers like spicy foods, peppermint, fried foods and chocolate.